Configure the Trimmer for ASP.NET Core Blazor

 Blazor WebAssembly performs Intermediate Language (IL) trimming to reduce the size of the published output.
 By default, trimming occurs when publishing an app.

-Trimming may have detrimental effects.
-In apps that use reflection, the Trimmer often can't determine the required types for reflection at runtime.
-To trim apps that use reflection, the Trimmer must be informed about required types for reflection in both the app's code and in the packages or frameworks that the app depends on.
-The Trimmer is also unable to react to an app's dynamic behavior at runtime.
+Trimming may have detrimental effects for the published app.
+In apps that use reflection, the IL Trimmer often can't determine the required types for runtime reflection and trim them away.
+For example, complex framework types for JS interop, such as KeyValuePair, might be trimmed by default and not available at runtime for JS interop calls.
+In these cases, we recommend creating your own custom types instead.
+The IL Trimmer is also unable to react to an app's dynamic behavior at runtime.
 To ensure the trimmed app works correctly once deployed, test published output frequently while developing.

 - Disable trimming for the entire app with the